 What happens if I’m late on a student loan payment?

-If you are late on a student loan payment, the loan will be considered delinquent.
+If you are late on a student loan payment, the loan may be considered delinquent.
 The loan will remain delinquent until a payment is made, or other arrangements — such as deferment or forbearance — are made.
+Through Sep.
+30, 2024, missing payments on your federal loan payments won’t cause them to go into delinquency or default thanks to the student loan on-ramp.

 Does a late payment on a student loan affect credit?

 A late payment may have a negative impact on your credit score.
-Federal loans will be reported to the credit bureau if they remain delinquent for 90 days.
+With the exception of the student loan on-ramp through the fall of 2024, federal loans are normally reported to the credit bureau if they remain delinquent for 90 days.
 Private student lenders may report a late payment to credit bureaus after 30 days.

 What happens if you miss a student loan payment by 270 days?

-If you fail to make payments on your federal student loan for 270 days, the student loan will enter default.
+If you fail to make payments on your federal student loan for 270 days, the student loan will enter default (again, with the exception of the temporary student loan on-ramp).
 Consequences of default can be serious, such as the total balance of the loan becoming due immediately.

 Private student loans may be considered in default after 90 days.